chrisnoonan98675/site/xl-release/how-to/configure-active-failover-cluster.markdown

 ### Configure a shared filesystem

 The active/hot-standby cluster configuration requires that artifacts are stored in a shared filesystem such as NFS.
-Ensure that the `xl.repository.jackrabbit.artifacts.location` configuration value points to such a shared filesystem and that it all nodes in the cluster can access it.
+Ensure that the `xl.repository.jackrabbit.artifacts.location` configuration value points to such a shared filesystem and that all nodes in the cluster can access it.

 ### Configure node connection details